 Big Mountain Gentian

-We head back to the trail.
+We headed back to the trail

 Back at the car on Siyeh Bend